Berth

 What should I do?

-- description of your vessel
+- Description of your vessel

-How long will it take?
+How long does it take?